Man in New Year’s Eve machete attack faces federal charges

 They said he decided in November to wage jihad against U.S. officials and officials of other governments he thought to be anti-Muslim.

 He was charged with four counts of attempted murder of officers and employees of the U.S. government and people assisting them.
-Each charge carries a potential penalty of 20 years in prison.
+Each charge carries a potential penalty of 20 years in prison in event of a conviction.